amandakoka/art-with-amanda/README.md

 ### Photography Process

-1. **Capture**: Using the iPhone 12, I carefully photograph each artwork to ensure that the colors are accurate and the details are captured as they appear in real life.
+1. **Capture**: Using the iPhone 12, I carefully photograph each artwork to ensure that the colours are accurate and the details are captured as they appear in real life.

 2. **Minimal Editing**: After capturing the photos, I may do some simple edits to enhance the photograph and ensure it accurately represents the artwork's beauty.
-This may include adjusting brightness, contrast, and color saturation to match the artwork's true appearance.
+This may include adjusting brightness, contrast, and colour saturation to match the artwork's true appearance.

 ### Importance of Authentic Imagery